abelsj60/my-site/app/data/the-story/story-chapter-two.md

 number: 2
 ---

-The little sprite watched the boy from afar.
+One day, the boy felt blue.

+It was time to go home.
+So, his little fairy friend flew him back to real life.

+The boy stetched awake in his own bed, knocking a little lamp off his nightside table.
+Then he grew big, and learned to navigate the wide world alone.

-She saw many adventures.
-He grew, became a lawyer, then a journalist.
-He wrote about digital media and technology, and looked as though he again flew among the stars.
+The boy studied, became a lawyer, and then a journalist.
+He wrote about digital media and technology, talking to bankers and executives the world wide.
+Life was good, then curved, and the boy found himself starting a company.

-Before long, dreams carried him to his own company, and a new friend who coded the software he imagined.
-They built platforms unlike others — one that controlled online networks of interactive video with the specificity and sophistication of NBC, and one that let startup founders choreograph worldwide software demos as if directing a Broadway Show.

-But, the fairy sighed.
-The boy forgot the story told about technology, not its capabilites, was what really mattered.

-That was the magic.
+He met a friend and built the software of his dreams.
+Their platforms were clever.

+One let media firms control interactive networks of online video as if they were NBC.
+The other let startups choreograph worldwide software demos with all the grace of a Broadway Show.

+But neither took.
+The boy had forgotten the little fairy's biggest rule.
+The story behind technology — not its features — mattered most.